wookietreiber/scalomator/README.md

 ```

 All warnings concerning com.mxgraph can be ignored.
 For the jgraph documentation consult its own [website][7].
-The javadoc can be found at /path/to/scalomator/client-swing/target/javadoc
+The javadoc can be found at:
+/path/to/scalomator/client-swing/target/javadoc

 To simply build and run the GUI [install sbt][2], navigate to the base project
 directory and execute the following commands: